Quantum dimer models emerging from large-spin ultracold atoms: Tuning the interactions via an Optical Feshbach Resonance

 with $U_F^{\rm bg}$ encoding the background scattering, including any influence of on-site dipole-dipole interactions.
 The matrix element $\Omega^2$ is proportional to the intensity of the laser.
-The detuning $\delta (\sim $GHz$)$ is typically much larger than the linewidth $\Gamma (\sim 100$MHz$)$, so molecular decay can be neglected \cite{hamley2009photoassociation}.
-The coefficient $\alpha_F$ is the square of the overlap between the electronic spin singlet ($S=0$) and the hyperfine state with total spin $F$ \cite{Messiah1961}: it is related to the Wigner $9j$ symbols.
-As detailed in the Supplementary Material, for alkali atoms, which have $s=1/2$ and nuclear spin $i>0$, we calculate $\alpha_F = \frac{(2f+1)(f+1)-F(F+1)/2}{2(i+1/2)^2}$.
+The detuning $|\delta|$ must be taken much larger than the linewidth $\Gamma$, so molecular decay can be neglected \cite{hamley2009photoassociation}.
+This limit is reasonable, as in typical experiments $\delta \sim$GHz and $\Gamma\sim$100 MHz \cite{hamley2009photoassociation}.
+The line must be chosen judiciously so that unwanted transitions are avoided.

+The coefficient $\alpha_F$ is the square of the overlap between the electronic spin singlet ($S=0$) and the hyperfine state with total spin $F$ \cite{Messiah1961}: It is related to the Wigner $9j$ symbols.
+In Appendix~\ref{sec: deriving the effective interaction} we show how to calculate this matrix element for the most relevant case of alkali atoms, which have $s=1/2$ and nuclear spin $i$.
+We find